i-am-faith/Dashabhuja/readme.md

    npm start
    ```

-## Team
+## Team Members
+<a href="https://dashabhuja-team.netlify.app/">Team Dashabhuja</a>

+## Note
-**Note**: Ensure you have the React Native CLI installed and an Android device connected.
+1. Ensure you have the React Native CLI installed and an Android device connected.

-**Note**: Our backend server is hosted on Digital Ocean and can be accessed through the app.
+2. Our backend server is hosted on Digital Ocean and can be accessed through the app.
 Currently, we do not provide a way to run it locally on your machine, but we will soon release the API documentation for the backend.

 With your support, Dashabhuja can become a reliable tool for women's safety and empowerment.
 Thank you for contributing to this mission!